 - XA3 (1985) – basically a XA2 with automatic film speed setting for DX-coded films and manual film speed setting up to ASA1600 (XA only capable of up to ASA800).

 - XA4 (1985) – a XA3 with a 28mm f3.5 wide-angle lens capable of close focusing up to 0.3m (XA only focus to 0.85m), low power dedicated flash A9L for close up which uses a non-user-replacable lithium battery.

-Below are two photos taken with the XA, one using Fujifilm XTRA 400 and one using Ilford HP5+.
-Note the colors in which the XA lens produced in the first photo, in my opinion, it is kind of like the result of a Leitz Summicron-M 35mm f2 (a good friend of mine once lent me his M4-2 for a test-run after CLA).
+Below are two photos taken with the XA, one using Fomapan 100 and one using Fujifilm XTRA 400.
+Note the colors in which the XA lens produced in the second photo, in my opinion, it is kind of like the result of a Leitz Summicron-M 35mm f2 (a good friend of mine once lent me his M4-2 for a test-run after CLA).